Fraud Blocker

 Choosing A Levels

 At The Mount, careers information, education and guidance is designed to provide all Mount girls with a planned course of activities to help them make confident choices and transitions to further education and future employment.
 When choosing what to study at A-Level we always recommend that students start by thinking about the subjects they enjoy, are good at and will contribute to their career aspirations.
-Joanne Goudriaan, Head of Sixth Form and Clare Nuttall, Careers Leader, are happy to talk to any girls currently in school or joining us for the Sixth Form regarding their A Level choices.
+James Waddington, Head of Sixth Form & Careers Leader, will be happy to talk to any girls currently in school or joining us for the Sixth Form regarding their A Level choices.

-For more detailed information on each A Level subject please contact the admissions department who will provide you with a copy of our A Level handbook.
+For more detailed information on each A Level subject please view our A Level Handbook Here.
+A Level Handbook 2024

 • Art and Design